To meet the growing demand for EiE professional development, we work with a national community of collaborators

 Orlando Science Center (OSC) offers resources for lifelong learning, supports preschool to 12th grade education, and provides content that is relevant to current and future science, technology, engineering and math (STEM) learning.
 For schools, we offer teacher professional development, teacher training and in-classroom support for EiE , guided field trips, experimental labs and offsite programming that not only support state standards in Math and Science, but that also help teachers prepare students for the rigor of STEM education and career readiness.

 Blue Heron STEM Education has worked with numerous school districts and educational institutions across the country to train educators in STEM education.
-Carolyn DeCristofano, President, is the former professional development director for Engineering is Elementary (EiE); Deb Dempsey, Vice President, is a former math/science teacher, science curriculum director, and STEM curriculum writer.
+Carolyn DeCristofano, President, is the former professional development director for Engineering is Elementary (EiE) and has also created graduate level courses for elementary and middle school teachers on engineering and science.
 Blue Heron can provide standard Engineering is Elementary training, as well as extensions and expansions supporting the EiE curriculum.

 The Science Museum of Minnesota (SMM) is a science and technology center with innovative interactive exhibits emphasizing hands-on learning, while continuing to integrate the museum’s longstanding tradition as a natural history museum with scientific research, anthropological collections, and interpretive exhibits.
 It offers a wide variety of on- and off-site continuing education programs for children, families, adults, and educators.
 SMM served as one of the field testing centers for the EiE curriculum units, and continues to provide EiE-related teacher workshops and immersive EiE residencies in schools.